 Rheumatology

 Rheumatology deals with a group of conditions collectively called "rheumatic or musculoskeletal diseases".
-It covers conditions which affect joints, bones, soft tissues and muscles.
-There are over 200 different diseases that affect the joints, bones, muscles and other soft tissues.
-Rheumatologists manage a wide range of these musculoskeletal conditions.
+It covers conditions which affect joints, bones, soft tissues, and muscles.
+There are actually over 200 different diseases that affect the joints, bones, muscles, and other soft tissues.
+Rheumatologists manage and treat a wide range of these musculoskeletal conditions.

-Rheumatological disease can present with a wide range of symptoms and it is important to establish quickly the cause of the symptoms for both acute and chronic conditions.
-Conditions treated by Rheumatologists include :
+Rheumatological disease can present with a wide range of symptoms, and it is important to quickly establish the cause of the symptoms for both acute and chronic conditions.
+Conditions treated by private rheumatology Consultants include:

 Conditions of the Joints